bodsch/docker-icinga2/README.md

 # Availability

-I use the official [Icinga2 packages](https://pkgs.alpinelinux.org/packages?name=icinga2&branch=&repo=&arch=&maintainer=) from Apline.
+I use the official [Icinga2 packages](http://packages.icinga.com) from Icinga.

-If one of them is removed, please contact Alpine and don't complain here!

 I remove branches as soon as they are disfunctional (e. g. if a package is no longer available at Alpine).
 Not immediately, but certainly after 2 months.